tamsky/rhodecode-enterprise-ce/docs/auth/auth.rst

 Authentication Options
 ======================

-|RCE| provides a built in authentication plugin
+|RCE| provides a built in authentication against its own database.
+This is
-``rhodecode.lib.auth_rhodecode``.
-This is enabled by default and accessed through the administrative interface.
-Additionally,
+implemented using ``rhodecode.lib.auth_rhodecode`` plugin.
+This plugin is enabled by default.
-|RCE| provides a Pluggable Authentication System (PAS).
-This gives the
-administrator greater control over how users authenticate with the system.
+Additionally, |RCE| provides a Pluggable Authentication System.
+This gives the administrator greater control over how users authenticate with the system.

 .. important::

-  You can disable the built in |RCM| authentication plugin ``rhodecode.lib.auth_rhodecode`` and force all authentication to go through your authentication plugin.
+  You can disable the built in |RCM| authentication plugin ``rhodecode.lib.auth_rhodecode`` and force all authentication to go through your authentication plugin of choice e.g LDAP only.
   However, if you do this, and your external authentication tools fails, you will be unable to access |RCM|.

 |RCM| comes with the following user authentication management plugins:

-.. only:: latex

-    * :ref:`config-ldap-ref`
-    * :ref:`config-pam-ref`
-    * :ref:`config-crowd-ref`
-    * :ref:`config-token-ref`

 .. toctree::

-    ldap-config-steps
-    crowd-auth
-    pam-auth
-    token-auth
+    auth-ldap
+    auth-ldap-groups
+    auth-crowd
+    auth-pam
+    auth-token
     ssh-connection